On the optimization dynamics of RLVR: Gradient gap and step size thresholds: Discussion and Future Directions

 \section{Discussion and Future Directions}

-Our analysis is restricted to the single-prompt setting, which enabled sharp characterizations of Gradient Gap alignment and step size scaling.
-In practice, however, training involves a diverse batch of prompts.
-In this regime, both the alignment signal $\rhogapprompt(\idxopt)$ and the optimal step size $\stepsize_{\idxopt}$ can vary substantially across prompts.
+We sharply characterized the Gradient Gap alignment and step size scaling for policy gradient methods.
+In practice, the per-prompt alignment signal $\rhogapprompt(\idxopt)$ and subsequent optimal step size $\stepsize_{\idxopt}$ can vary substantially across prompts $\prompt$.
 A single update direction $\bweight_{\idxopt}$ may align well with some prompts but poorly with others, and a step size that is safe for one subset may be overly aggressive for another, leading to overshooting and limited overall gains.

 These observations suggest several directions for future work: developing prompt-adaptive updates that adjust direction or scale based on batch heterogeneity, analyzing the statistical dynamics of RLVR under diverse prompt distributions, and extending the framework to sequential or curriculum-based training \citep{bengio2009curriculum,chen2025selfevolving,zhang2025speedrl}.
-Such extensions are essential for a full theory of RLVR in realistic multi-prompt settings.